 | Volume 4D generator | FLIGHT_BLENDER_PLUGIN_VOLUME_4D_GENERATOR |

-The example_plugins/ directory ships with a working example for every extension point.
+The src/flight_blender/plugins/examples/ directory ships with a working example for every extension point.
 To try one out:

 The project includes these ready-to-use examples: